Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "Yeah.
 Finally managed to get that monster to talk about numbers."
 Darcy kicked her shoes into the corner and sat down with a grateful sigh.
 "Damn thing has the math schooling of a kindergartener."

-"So, *‘twenshy to power ten’* means…?"
+"So, *‘twenshy to power ten’* means...?"
 Lee asked, from behind the DM screen.

 "Two times ten to the power ten.
 Thank *God."* Darcy rubbed her face.